Isn’t it a frustrating feeling when you find the perfect development opportunity, and then you find out it’s just out of your reach financially?

 Remember, each of these must be considered at the beginning of your project – all the way back at the initial design stage.
 Risk minimisation starts on day one.

-So there you have it; hopefully you’re in a position to understand what type of joint venture is best for you development and what types of finance options are available to you.
+So there you have it; hopefully you’re in a position to understand what type of joint venture in property development is best for your project and what types of finance options are available to you.

 I’m sure you’ll agree that being clued up and on the front foot with these issues can save you an awful lot of work and heartache further down the line in your development.